Murdoch strikes at Democracy

 By Stephen Fitzgerald

-The headlines read: “Murdoch press a threat to democracy: Cameron”.
-Senator Cameron said he would take a motion to Labour caucus seeking to widen the existing inquiry into the media to look specifically at News Limited's "absolute hatred" of Labour.
+10:55 am 3rd November 2011 - On a dark and rainy morning the ABC News headlines read: “Murdoch press a threat to democracy: Cameron”.
+Senator Cameron said he would take a motion to Labor caucus seeking to widen the existing inquiry into the media to look specifically at News Limited's "absolute hatred" of Labor.

-Going after Labour leaders is one of Rupert’s favourite pastimes.
-Rather than hunting lions in Africa or tigers on the Punjab - That's way too dangerous and way too hard and goes nowhere towards right wing corporate control and exploitation of society.
+Going after Labor leaders is one of Rupert’s favorite pastimes.
+Rather than hunting lions in Africa or tigers on the Punjab - That's way too dangerous and way too hard and goes nowhere towards corporate control and exploitation of society.